 Depending on the drug in question, a prescription drug detox without medical help could lead to countless health risks.
 In addition to mild and more common symptoms, some patients experience rare but severe health concerns.
 It is never a good idea to try to deal with these on your own.

 With medical supervision available 24/7, a prescription drug detox program is the safest way to end an addiction to prescription drugs.
 Not only will you have accountability and support, but you’ll have access to emergency medical treatment if needed.
 Plus, medical professionals can offer medication assisted treatment that can reduce pain and discomfort associated with detox.

 It is difficult to pinpoint the exact symptoms or timeline of a prescription drug withdrawal unless you know the specific drug in question.
 However, many prescription drugs can cause similar withdrawal symptoms.

-For example, many people in detox will have gastrointestinal trouble.
+For example, many people in a prescription drug detox program will have gastrointestinal trouble.
 They may not want to eat, or they may struggle with nausea and vomiting.
-Those who abuse opioid prescription drugs are also very likely to deal with diarrhea and constipation.
+Those who abuse opioid prescription drugs are also very likely to deal with diarrhea or constipation.

 Not all detox symptoms are physical.
 In fact, many patients struggle with psychological or emotional symptoms.
 Anxiety, depression and even paranoia are possible.
 Individuals who are treating mental health conditions with prescription drugs may notice these symptoms most of all.

-Prescription Drug Detox Services That Can Improve the Experience
+Prescription Drug Detox Program Services That Can Improve the Experience

-During prescription drug detox, Serenity House Detox goes above and beyond to provide customized detox programs for every patient.
+During a prescription drug detox program, Serenity House Detox goes above and beyond to provide customized detox programs for every patient.
 You’ll have access to a range of and treatment methods, just some of which include the following: